microsoft/SuperchargeAzureSQLDeployments/docs/labs/3-AzureResourceDeployment.md

 ## <div style="color: #107c10">Exercise - Configure Prod CI/CD pipelines</div>

-:bulb: In this exercise you will walk through the steps to configure your production release pipelines.
-Your prod pipeline will use the code from your master branch, require approval to deploy, and can only be run via changes to your **master** branch via **pull request**.
+:bulb: In this exercise you will walk through the steps to configure your production release pipelines both CI and CD.
+Your prod release pipeline will use the code from your master branch to deploy to your dev resource group, include a gate that requires approval to deploy to your prod resource group, and can only be run via changes to your **master** branch from **pull requests**.

 ### Create & configure Prod build pipeline (CI)